DylanKimm/APCS_Project/README.md

-Welcome to the Valorant Information Gatherer! ritcertiThis program gives miscellaneous data from your account.
+Welcome to the Valorant Information Gatherer!
+This program gives miscellaneous data from your account.
 Here are the inputs to put in when it asks for what data you want:

 - n: Stops the program from Running